COVID-19 Symptom: Eyes Pain and Redness

 How are "COVID eyes" diagnosed?

-Conjunctivitis and eye symptoms more generally have a great number of underlying viral, non-viral, and allergic causes.
+Conjunctivitis and eye symptoms generally have many underlying viral, non-viral, and allergic causes.
 Consequently, it may sometimes be challenging to distinguish COVID-related eye problems from those unrelated to the virus.
 Conditions that present similarly to "COVID eyes" but have different underlying disease processes include: 2

 What can be done to improve my COVID-related eye symptoms?

-Most non-serious eye symptoms related to COVID-19, such as conjunctivitis, tend to be self-limiting, meaning that they usually resolve on their own.
+Most non-serious eye symptoms related to COVID-19, such as conjunctivitis, tend to be self-limiting, meaning they usually resolve independently.
 There are ways to treat the discomfort associated with COVID eyes.
 These include: 2

 More severe eye conditions such as "cotton wool" spots, retinal artery occlusion, and other complications may require immediate medical attention from your doctor or an eye specialist (ophthalmologist).
 Treatment options may include: 9